commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 ##### errorCallback
 A callback that is called whenever an error event occurs during the sync process.
 Each resource executes its own error-callback.
-When sync process of particular resource runs successfully, it is not triggered.
+When the sync process of a particular resource runs successfully, it is not triggered.
 It contains the following context about the error-event:

 * sync exception